Dr. Richard Weinblatt

 Promotion"

-top of the shoebox on top of the New Jersey police chief’s desk.
-He had
+of the shoebox on top of the New Jersey police chief’s desk.
+He had returned

-returned to his office only to find his coveted gold painted brick, which was
+to his office only to find his coveted gold painted brick, which was awarded to

 the pride he felt from having attended the FBI National Academy was